HYP3R lands $17 million to geofence the world, including moving targets

 Pairing location and geofence data with consumer intent delivers significant upside for marketers.

 “We look at evidence of behavior,” Garcia said.
 “Aside from purchase data, location data provides the strongest predictor of future behavior.
 Also, HYP3R surfaces behavioral trends in different industries to help companies know what people care most about.
-This enables brands to tailor offers, so they are welcomed by consumers.”
+This enables brands to tailor offers so they are welcomed by consumers.”